Biohazardous Waste Operational Plan

 See Appendix I for a list of autoclaves used to treat biohazardous waste.
 Ben Owens, EH&S Associate Director, should be notified if autoclaves that are used to treat biohazardous waste are added or deleted.
 Changes in the Responsible Person should also be communicated.
 EH&S will verify the information provided in Appendix I at least annually.

 A visual indicator that provides evidence that adequate autoclave temperature was achieved must be included with each load of biohazardous waste that is autoclaved.
 Such indicators include heat sensitive tape or strips, or biohazardous waste bags that include a visual indicator integrated into the bag.
 If the visual indicator fails then biohazardous waste is not considered to be sterilized and must be re-autoclaved.
-If an autoclave fails a visual indicator test the autoclave cycle conditions (e.g., time and pressure) should be verified and corrected as needed.
+If an autoclave fails a visual indicator test, the autoclave cycle conditions (e.g., time and pressure) should be verified and corrected as needed.
 If an autoclave has two visual indicator failures in a row, or records indicate an increased failure rate for that specific autoclave, the autoclave should be inspected by a trained technician.

-Autoclaves used to treat biohazardous waste are tested for sterilization efficacy at least every three months using commercially available Bacillus stearothermophilus spore ampoules which contain a suspension of viable spores and are designed for this purpose.
+Autoclaves used to treat biohazardous waste are tested for sterilization efficacy at least every three months using commercially available Bacillus stearothermophilus spore ampoules that contain a suspension of viable spores and are designed for this purpose.
 The spore ampoules will be placed inside a representative biohazardous waste load or a non-biohazardous, surrogate waste load.
-After the autoclave cycle is completed the spore ampoule is retrieved and incubated with a control ampoule at the recommended growth temperature (per the spore ampoule manufacturer’s directions).
-The ampoules contain a pH indicator which changes color if growth occurs, allowing easy visual detection of growth.
-Lack of growth indicates that the autoclave conditions were sufficient to inactivate the heat-resistant spores, and thus provides good assurance that the autoclave conditions are sufficient to kill other more heat sensitive microbial agents.
+After the autoclave cycle is completed, the spore ampoule is retrieved and incubated with a control ampoule at the recommended growth temperature (per the spore ampoule manufacturer’s directions).
+The ampoules contain a pH indicator that changes color if growth occurs, allowing easy visual detection of growth.
+Lack of growth indicates that the autoclave conditions were sufficient to inactivate the heat-resistant spores, and thus, provides good assurance that the autoclave conditions are sufficient to kill other more heat sensitive microbial agents.

 If an autoclave fails an efficacy test, the autoclave cycle conditions should be verified and corrected as needed, and a second efficacy test should be repeated as soon as possible.
 Any waste that was autoclaved during the failed test is not considered to be sterilized and must be re-autoclaved.
 The specific autoclave that failed the test cannot be used to treat biohazardous waste until efficacy testing demonstrates adequate autoclave conditions are met.
 If an autoclave fails two efficacy tests in a row, or test records show an increased failure rate for that specific autoclave, the autoclave should be inspected by a trained technician.